-Coursework requirements for those without a degree in CSD: Applicants who do not hold a bachelor's degree in communication sciences and disorders will be considered for admission and required to complete the following prerequisite coursework (or a course equivalent) prior to the start of the master’s program:
+Coursework requirements for those without a degree in CSD: Applicants who do not hold a bachelor's degree in communication sciences and disorders are required to complete the following prerequisite coursework (or a course equivalent) prior to the start of the master’s program:

 - SLHS 3550 Speech Science

 - SLHS 3560 Neuroanatomy

 - SLHS 4600 Audiology and Hearing Science

 All admitted students will need to complete content in the following areas before or during the MS program: